LimaVazEduardo/MailApp.sendEmail/README.md

 ```

-I know it is a nightmare to work with dates in JavaScript.
+I know it is a nightmare to work with *dates* in JavaScript.
-Hope this line ease your pain.
+Hope these lines will ease your pain.

 ```
 var ts = new Date().toLocaleString(undefined, {